chaosk/djangocms-fil-permissions/docs/index.rst

 .. note::

-    Relation to ``Site`` model can be either a foreign key of a many to many field.
+    Relation to ``Site`` model can be either a foreign key or a many to many field.

 :py:class:`CMSAppConfig`